Spark

 Workshop: You As a Teacher

 One of the most important and inescapable things you bring to your teaching is you.
 How does your unique perspective show up in the classroom?
-What will you choose to share with or withhold from students?
+And how can you intentionally align your teaching strategies to your unique perspective, for both expected and unexpected situations?
 This session will invite you to explore how to bring your strengths and values into your teaching to support student learning and your own wellbeing.

 10:40-11:55